C3La-NS/ChatX/README.md

 <br />
 Then, ChatX is very easy to install.
 Just unzip the archive on your hosting and the script is ready to go!
 No MySQL databases, complex dependencies or additional setups.
 PHP 5.3-5.6 or higher is enough.
 It must work nicely even on a free web-hosting.
 <br />
 The simplicity is stupidly impressive.
 Yet ChatX has all the main settings a regular chat should have.
-And more, you can easily manage the chat global functions without a necessity to have knowledge in coding.
-Just a perfect solution if you're a beginner not willing to spend hours understanding things in Javascript or PHP.
+And more, you can easily manage the chat global functions without the necessity to have knowledge in coding.
+Just a perfect solution if you are a beginner not willing to spend hours understanding things in Javascript or PHP.
 <br />
 We love ChatX wholeheartedly.
 And we do our best to make it user-friendly.
 It's free, without ads or distracting copyrights.